1. What is the difference between a Student Associate member and an Associate member?

-This not an issue.
-A suitable referee would be a senior professional in your field of work, who is able to base their view on direct knowledge of your work experience.
+This is not an issue.
+A suitable referee would be a senior professional in your field of work; someone who is able to base their view on a direct knowledge of your work experience.
 They should also be able to confirm the validity of your stated achievements.
 Your referees should not be related to you or subordinate to you.

-7. Do I need to have University qualifications in order to apply to be a Member or Fellow?
+7. Do I need to have university qualifications in order to apply to be a Member or a Fellow?

 No, you do not.
 IFST’s Membership Assessment Panel look at a combination of both qualifications and experience gained throughout your career.
 You can qualify on experience alone.
-See here for further information about eligibility for professional membership levels.
+See here (member) and here (fellow) for further information about eligibility for professional membership levels.

 8. I have non-UK qualifications; can I still make an application for Member or Fellow?

 Degrees (and other qualifications) from non-UK universities are welcome.
-To accompany this, we also require a statement of compatibility from NARIC.
+However, to support your application we will need a statement of compatibility from NARIC.
 This can be obtained from https://www.naric.org.uk/naric/individuals/Compare%20Qualifications/Statement%20of%20Comparability.aspx

 9. What happens if I apply for professional membership and am not successful?

 You will be given automatic status as an Associate.
-We will also provide feedback as to why an application has been unsuccessful.
-Applications are non-refundable.
+We will also provide feedback as to why your application has been unsuccessful but note that application fees are non-refundable.
 Please refer to our Terms of Payment for more information.

-10. If I change job roles and/or leave an employer that offers IFST membership, will I have to re-apply and submit a new application to maintain my professional membership/registration?
+10. If I change job roles and/or leave an employer that provides IFST group membership, will I have to re-apply and submit a new application to maintain my professional membership/registration?